-What is an LEI?
+What is an LEI number?

 According to the Global Legal Entity Identifier Foundation (GLEIF), an LEI number is designed to answer three critical questions when entering a corporate financial transaction:

-- who is who
+- Who is who

-- who owns whom
+- Who owns whom

-- who owns what
+- Who owns what

 Structure of an LEI number

-- Numbers 5-6 have always a value of 0.
+- Numbers 5-6 always have a value of 0

-- Numbers 19-20 are for verification purposes.
+- Numbers 19-20 are for verification purposes

-Who Needs an LEI Number?
+Who needs an LEI number?

-● Every deal conducted in the markets will connect to the other counterpart with an LEI number.
+- Every deal conducted in the markets will connect to the other counterpart with an LEI number

-- LEI connects financial markets, companies and regulators.
+- LEI connects financial markets, companies, and regulators

-● NO LEI, NO TRADE.
+- NO LEI, NO TRADE

 Renewal of an LEI number

-An LEI number needs annual renewal.
-This means that an LEI issued on 02.01.2018 will have to be renewed before 02.01.2019.
-If the deadline has passed, your LEI will become inactive until renewed again.
-This renewal process is necessary to ensure the data in the Global LEI Pool is relevant and up to date.
+An LEI number needs an annual renewal.
+This means an LEI issued on 01/02/2023 must be renewed before 01/02/2024.
+Once the deadline passes, your LEI will become inactive until renewed.
+It is necessary to renew LEI numbers to ensure that the data in the Global LEI Pool is relevant and up-to-date.

-“We believe that ultimately there should be one identity behind every business.
+“We believe that, ultimately, there should be one identity behind every business.
 Having an LEI will help to achieve this objective.”

-GLEIF – Global Legal Entity Identifier Foundation.
+GLEIF – Global Legal Entity Identifier Foundation

-Who can issue LEI number?
+Who can issue an LEI number?

 The GLEIF governs the issuance of LEIs but does not issue LEIs itself.
 LEIs are issued and managed by the GLEIF-accredited Local Operating Units (LOUs).
 LOUs are a gateway for legal entities wishing to obtain an LEI number.
 A list of accredited LOUs can be found here.